BismaYB/-Breast-Cancer-Classification/README.md

  k-NN classifies instances based on the majority class of the k-nearest neighbors in the feature space.
 Simple and intuitive, works well with small datasets and can capture complex relationships.

+## 3.Model Comparison

+The model comparison results show the accuracy of each classifier on the test set.
+The algorithm with the highest accuracy is considered the best performing, while the one with the lowest accuracy is considered the worst performing.

+Based on the sorted results from the code, the best performing algorithm is `Random Forest` with the highest accuracy, and the worst performing algorithm is `Decision Tree` with the lowest accuracy.
+This indicates that the ensemble method of Random Forest, which combines multiple decision trees, provides better generalization and accuracy compared to a single Decision Tree classifier.

+The detailed accuracy for each classifier is printed, and you can see which ones perform better or worse in comparison.